 · Ability to quickly and enthusiastically master additional technology, skills, & knowledge as needed.

-· Sailing knowledge and skills strongly preferred.
+· Sailing knowledge and skills preferred but not required.

 About Courageous Sailing